Azure-Samples/dab-entraid-auth/README.md

 az account get-access-token  --scope "<Scope ID>" --tenant "<Tenant ID>"
 ```

 You'll get an access token that you can use to authenticate your requests to the Data API builder.

-Decode the token passing the value of the `accessToken` property returned by the previous command to a JWT decoder tool like http://jwt.ms.
+Decode the token by passing the value of the `accessToken` property returned by the previous command to a JWT decoder tool like http://jwt.ms.

-If your user has also role assigned you'll see them in the `roles` section:
+If your user also has a role assigned, you'll see it in the `roles` section:

 ```json
   "name": "Davide Mauri",